pts/pts-windows-nt-qemu/README.txt

 * Windows NT doesn't work with too large disks. pts-windows-nt-qemu solves this by preparing a HDD image of size 140 MiB (small enough) with a FAT16 filesystem, for maximum compatibility.

-TODO(pts): Provide instructions for copying files between the host Linux and the guest Windows NT system.

 __END__